 You can classify cordless drills in any number of ways.
 Some choose to classify them by design, size, battery capacity, applications, and additional features.
 However, three of the most common designations are as follows:

 Compact drills are small, light, and very easy to use.
 They are ideal for light woodworking projects and small home remodeling projects.
 A high-end compact cordless drill may supply up to 400 in-lbs. of torque.

 Impact drills are among the most powerful cordless drills on the market.
 They can be used for metal drilling, concrete drilling, hardwood drilling, and a lot more.
-Although arguably still light, they do have bigger and more powerful motors so they should outweigh most other types of cordless drills.
+Although arguably still light, they have bigger and more powerful motors, so they should outweigh most other types of cordless drills.

 Depending on who you ask, manufacturers, retailers, or professionals, there are more ways to categorize cordless drills.
 Another popular way to sort them is by application or the type of job they’re suited for.

 As such, you may run into general-use, light-duty, or heavy-duty designations for some cordless drills.
-With this type of classification, multiple features are taken into account such as: chuck size, battery power, hammering properties, and so on.
+With this type of classification, multiple features are taken into account, such as chuck size, battery power, hammering properties, etc.

 Each and every one of them has a wide selection of corded and cordless drills for any budget that can handle just about anything you throw at them.
 That being said, it’s not always a good idea to get caught up in the mythos of a popular brand.